JDN89/dotnet-vue-todo-app/frontend/README.md

 #

 ...
-Frontend is created with the vue composition api (TS + Pinia) and Axios Backend is made with Dotnet Core and Postgress
+Frontend is created with the vue composition api (TS + Pinia) and Axios - using the Vitesse starter template Backend is made with Dotnet Core and Postgress

-with the vitesse starter template

 ## Usage